-Mental Capacity Assessment Tool (with thanks to Shropshire Council)

-This document is to be used when a formal assessment of capacity needs to be made (e.g., a new care plan, a move into residential care, consent to treatment or discharge from hospital)

-Name: Date of birth:

-Address: Reference number:

-What is the decision to be made:

-The following practicable steps have been taken to support the person to make the decision [see appendix 2].
-Please describe these steps:

-Functional questions: 1.
-Is the person able to understand the information relevant to the decision?
-Record how you have tested whether the person can understand the information, the questions used, how you presented the information and your findings.
-YES/NO 2.
-Is the person able to retain the information relevant to the decision?
-Record how you tested whether the person could retain the information long enough for them to make a decision and your findings.
-YES/NO 3.
-Is the person able to use or weigh that information as part of the process of making the decision?
-Record how you tested whether the person could use and weigh the information and your findings.
-YES/NO 4.
-Is the person able to communicate their decision (whether by talking, using sign language or any other means?
-Record your findings about whether the person can communicate the decision.
-YES/NO

-If any of the answers above are NO please complete the following information Does the person have an impairment or disturbance in the functioning of mind or brain?
-YES/NO If yes please describe Conclusion (including any further input needed).
-If the person is unable to make the specific decision, is this because of the impairment of, or disturbance in the functioning of the mind or brain?
-Explain how below OUTCOME: The person has capacity for the specific recorded decision.
-The person lacks capacity for the specific recorded decision.
+Mental Capacity Assessment Tool (with thanks to Shropshire Council) This document is to be used when a formal assessment of capacity needs to be made (e.g. a new care plan, a move into residential care, consent to treatment or discharge from hospital) It is one assessment carried out in two stages Name: Date of birth: Address: Carefirst number: What is the decision to be made: The following practicable steps have been taken to support the person to make the decision.
+Please desc cribe these steps: Stage One: What is the impairment of or distur bance in the functioning of the mind or brain?
+Stage Two: of a marking value and to the decision a.
+The person is unable to understand the in Record how you have tested whether the person can u you presented the information and your findings. b.
+The person is unable to retain the information Record how you tested whether the person could retain in the information and your findings. c.
+The person is unable to use or weigh that informaking the decision: Record how you tested whet weigh the information and your findings. d.
+The person is unable to communicate their deusing sign language or any other means: Record your findings about whether the person can contain the person can be a supplied to the person can be a supplied to the person is unable to communicate their decommunicate e.
+Conclusion (including any further input needed).
+Record the conclusion of the assessment stating clearly whether the person is unable to make the specific decision as a result of the impairment or disturbance in the functioning of their mind or brain.
+Explain why the person's inability to decide the matter is because of their impairment of, or disturbance in the functioning of, the mind or brain:

-Appendix 2